jpersson/prequel/README.md

 Prequel was written by me, [Johan Persson](https://github.com/jpersson) since I was not really happy with what I could find in terms of jdbc based database libraries.
 The library is heavily inspired by projects like [Querulous](https://github.com/nkallen/querulous), [Simplifying JDBC](http://scala.sygneca.com/code/simplifying-jdbc) and unreleased work of [Tristan Juricek](https://github.com/tristanjuricek).

+See example below how prequel can make your life easier.

 ## Database Compatibility

 Prequel should be compatible with most JDBC supported databases.
 I've only tested it using HSQLDB and PostgreSQL but MySQL and others should work fine.